Although things may be a little different, we hope that you will have an enjoyable visit and will be greeted with a warm and friendly smile by staff.

 - Touchscreen interactive

-- Two toilets closed (accessible toilet will be open)
+- Two toilets closed (accessible toilet is open)

 In line with best practice in the visitor attractions industry and as advised by Capability Scotland, visitors with disabilities are treated on an equal basis with all other visitors and entry is charged at the appropriate admission category rate - Adult/Concession/Child.
 Proof of disability is not required.